CARD CARRYING

 “You know that declaring a church or a town a ‘sanctuary’ has no legal weight, right?”

 “Sure, and so did Patricia.
 It’s only symbolic.
-But she said her network had put some teeth into it.”
+But she said the Network had put some teeth into it.”

 “Any idea what she meant?”